 Kanika provides assistance to members in areas such as answering member inquiries, processing PD and event registrations and other administrative duties.
 Kanika joins CPA Nova Scotia with a background in Business Administration and Human Resources.

 Rodney manages the day to day operations of CPA Nova Scotia, responsible for establishing and maintaining the organization's financial structure, including budgeting, billings, financial reporting and payroll.
 He also oversees CPA Nova Scotia's technological infrastructure, facilities, and human resource functions.

-As the Director of Communications, Jessica is responsible for the strategic communications planning including, member communication, general public information and brand development for CPA Nova Scotia in keeping with CPA Canada Brand Standards.
+As the Director of Communications, Coralee is responsible for the strategic communications planning including, member communication, general public information and brand development for CPA Nova Scotia.